spikedengineering/svst/README.md

-# Python Standalone Variable Static Typing
+# Standalone Variable Static Typing
-Standalone Variable Static Type Checking using [Abstract Syntax Trees](https://docs.python.org/3/library/ast.html)
+Standalone Variable Static Type Checker using [Abstract Syntax Trees](https://docs.python.org/3/library/ast.html)

 ### Why?
 Python is an amazing programming language; my favorite one for a lot of reasons.
 With the broad functionality, ease of use, development speed, and friendly community, I could be here all day saying good things about it.